How civil resistance works, maybe

 Another book finished, an infinity more to read.

-As promised, I have now finished, annotated, summarized, and mulled over a book I’ve been meaning to read for quite some time: Why Civil Resistance Works, by Harvard Kennedy School professor Erica Chenoweth and Maria J. Stephan, previously of the US Institute of Peace and currently of the Horizons Project.
-To my embarrassment, this is not the book in which Chenoweth comes up with her currently circulating 3.5% statistic (i.e. a movement for regime change is likely to succeed when 3.5% of a country’s citizens get involved), but it was worthwhile nonetheless — which is not to say that I entirely agreed with it.
+As promised, I have now finished, annotated, summarized, and mulled over a book I’ve been meaning to read for quite some time: Why Civil Resistance Works (WCRW), by Harvard Kennedy School professor Erica Chenoweth and her co-author Maria J. Stephan, previously of the US Institute of Peace and currently of the Horizons Project.
+To my surprise and embarrassment, this is not the book in which Chenoweth comes up with her currently circulating 3.5% statistic* , but it was worthwhile nonetheless — which is not to say that I wholeheartedly endorse it.
 But we’ll get into that.

 TL:DR;

-The one-sentence version of the book is, nonviolence works, violence doesn’t, according to an analysis of 300 historical instances in which movements called for things like regime change, an end to occupation, and secession — mostly because it’s easier to recruit people to a nonviolent movement, and numbers matter most.
+The one-sentence version of the book is this: If you want regime change, then according to an analysis of 300 historical movements, nonviolence works, and violence doesn’t — mostly because it’s easier to recruit people to a nonviolent movement, and numbers matter most.
 The end.

 Or at least – that's the theory.

-Given the book's description of previous research on this subject, it's very clear why this work has gotten so much attention.
-It is a fundamentally data-driven approach to a subject that appears, previously, simply not to have been.
+Given the introduction's description of previous research on this subject, it's very clear why this work has gotten so much attention.
+It is a fundamentally data-driven approach to an academic field that appears, previously, simply not to have been.
 And I think this alone is worth a short aside.
 As insightful as it can be – I'm a big fan of C. Wright Mills' The Power Elite, for example – it continues to shock me how much historical and even contemporary "scholarship" on large patterns in human behavior appears to be just fuckin' sayin' stuff.
+Clearly, many people still find this approach compelling, but it is highly vulnerable to a particular kind of attack: evidence.

 While I have never done a systematic review, there is a story I have heard many times in my extended hike through the many rooms of academia.
 Over the last century, field after field has been forced to reckon with humanity's increasing ability to handle empirical evidence in large volumes – and the fact that this evidence often definitively overrules what was once considered scripture.
-In psychology, in political science, economics, sociology, organizational behavior, this has happened again and again and again – but even fields like biology have also been fundamentally shaken by how much more you can learn by simply measuring the things you care about.
+In psychology, in political science, economics, sociology, organizational behavior, this has happened again and again and again.
+But even fields like biology, once upon a time a profoundly qualitative endeavor, have also been fundamentally shaken by how much more you can learn by simply measuring the things you care about.

 In 2011 – quite a bit later to the party than most, but a welcome addition nonetheless – the field of nonviolence studies appears to have undergone this same realization.
 Does nonviolence – work?
 Let's literally, finally, just actually measure it.
 This book is the product of that measurement.